OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Why the RP2040 is a Game Changer

 To emulate a bespoke bus such as the Maple Bus on an MCU, one would usually either need to add extra hardware or bit bang the interface.
 This is not true with the RP2040 and its PIO.
 Think of it as several extra small processors on the side using a special machine language purpose-built for handling I/O. This means I can offload communication to the PIO and only check on them after an interrupt is activated or a timeout has elapsed.
-Check out [maple.pio](src/hal/maple.pio) to see the PIO code.
+Check out [maple_in.pio](src/hal/maple_in.pio) and [maple_out.pio](src/hal/maple_out.pio) to see the PIO code.

 Luckily, the RP2040 comes with 2 PIO blocks each with 4 separate state machines.
 This means that the RP2040 can easily emulate 4 separate controller interfaces!
 This project uses one PIO block for writing and one for reading.
 This is necessary because each PIO block can only hold up to 32 instructions.
 The write state machine is completely stopped before starting the read state machine for the targeted bus.
 This wouldn't be necessary if read was done on separate pins from write as each PIO needs to take ownership of the pins.
 More simplistic wiring is desired if possible though.
 Switching state machines is fast enough that there shouldn't be a problem, especially since the "write" state machine intentionally doesn't bring the bus back to neutral before it notifies the application.
 Then the application side kills the "write" state machine and brings the bus to neutral just before switching to "read".
 The application-side write completion process should happen within a microsecond.
 A device on the Maple Bus usually starts responding after 50 microseconds from the point of the bus going neutral at the end of an end sequence.
 This ensures that a response is always captured.